Deepak Nitrite Ltd – Facing headwinds!

 Chemicals are all around you.
 You're sitting on chemicals, breathing in chemicals, eating chemicals, and sleeping with chemicals.
 And no, you don't need to run away screaming: the natural world is made up of chemicals, too.
 While plants and animals are made up of chemicals, the biggest impact of chemistry on the world is the ability to make new, artificial ones.
 There's a modern feeling that artificial chemicals are bad, but that isn't completely true.
 Artificial chemicals have saved billions of lives, increased human productivity, and completely changed the way we live.

-Deepak Nitrite has built its growth on an “import substitution strategy” of manufacturing chemicals used by a wide range of industries like colorants, petrochemicals, agrochemicals, rubber, pharmaceuticals, paper, textiles, detergents, etc. A further “shot in the arm” came during Covid-19 when global players adopted a “China Plus One” strategy – build an additional supplier base in countries other than China.
+Deepak Nitrite has built its growth on an “import substitution strategy” of manufacturing chemicals used by a wide range of industries like colorants, petrochemicals, agrochemicals, rubber, pharmaceuticals, paper, textiles, detergents, etc. A further “shot in the arm” came during Covid-19 when global players adopted a “China Plus One” strategy – build an additional supplier based in countries other than China.
+Company generates 17% revenue from exports in Q2FY23.

 Deepak Nitrite is a 51 years old intermediate chemicals company, with a diversified business of Basic Chemicals, Fine and Specialty Chemicals, and Performance Products.
 The company also manufactures phenol, acetone, and isopropyl alcohol (IPA) through its wholly-owned subsidiary – Deepak Phenolics (DPL).
 It is also expanding its footprint in High-Value Intermediates (fluorination and photo-chlorination platforms) to capitalize and synergize with DPL and has announced a new subsidiary called Deepak Clean Tech.
 It is one of the top 3 global players in xylidines, cumidines, and oximes, and a leader in India for inorganic intermediates and phenols.